 W-2 agencies are encouraged to provide money management and banking information to W-2 participants and to promote the direct deposit of W-2 benefits into a bank account rather than receiving the check by mail.
-Advantages of EFT include:
+Advantages of direct deposit, or Electronic Funds Transfer EFT include:

-- EFT payments are much safer and more timely. - Avoids expensive check cashing fees. - Many banks and credit unions offer a no-fee, no-minimum-balance checking or savings account with direct deposit accounts. - Less staff time dealing with phone calls, documentation, completion and mailing of affidavit forms associated with lost, stolen, or destroyed checks.
+- Payments are more safe and timely. - Avoids expensive check cashing fees. - Many banks and credit unions offer a no-fee, no-minimum-balance checking or savings account with direct deposit accounts. - Less staff time dealing with phone calls, documentation, completion and mailing of affidavit forms associated with lost, stolen, or destroyed checks.

 Some participants may decline the EFT option because they are chronically overdrawn and may owe fees associated with their negative balance.
-For these participants, money management classes may be appropriate.
+For these participants, money management workshops or classes may be appropriate.

 The FEP should discuss various options with the participant, such as opening a limited account with a debit card only option that does not allow expenditures in excess of available funds.
 Participants with credit problems may still have access to a checking or savings account.
 Those who have "non-fraudulent" activities reported on their ChexSystems report and have been denied access to a checking account in the past may benefit from participation in a program to repair their standing with banks.
 Agencies should assist participants in connecting with these community resources.